Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```
 #### Order argument
-The order argument name also depends on the data model name.
+The order argument type also depends on the data model name.
 With our data model `Record` the order argument will be called `orderRecordInput` and it is an object  which contains the name of the attribute to sort and the order that will be used, order can be ascendent `ASC` or descendant `DESC`.
 When retrieving a set of records the user pass an array or order arguments, one for each attribute that will be sorted.
+Although the order argument type depends on the data model name, the argument name will be always the same, _order_.

 EXAMPLE: Let's say we want to sort all records alphabetically by the name column.
 The proper query to perform this action would be:
 ```